rtcharity/resources.eahub.org/content/events/guide-to-running-events.md

   - name: Creative Commons Attribution-ShareAlike 3.0
     url: 'https://creativecommons.org/licenses/by-sa/3.0/legalcode'
 ---
+_This is a section._

-This is a section.
-It's a guide to running events.
+This is our guide to running events.

-Because it's a section, it appears in the menu (under its category, "Events").
+_Because it's a section, it appears in the menu (under its category, "Events")._

-It refers to some more detailed articles:
+Here are some more detailed articles:

 * [Planning checklist](/events/articles/planning-checklist)
 * [On the day checklist](/events/articles/on-the-day-checklist)

-Sections can contain images.
+_Sections can contain images._
 ![London Group](/img/london_group.jpg)